St Helen Stonegate, York

 HERITAGE HIGHLIGHTS: 14th-century stained glass

-Located in the very centre of York, just across from the medieval Guildhall and the Mansion House, St Helens is easily recognisable by its distinctive lantern tower.
+Located in the very centre of York, just across from the medieval Guildhall and the Mansion House, St Helen's Stonegate is easily recognisable by its distinctive lantern tower.

 St Helens is named for the mother of Constantine the Great, who was proclaimed emperor here in York.
 It is one of York's oldest churches, perhaps founded as early as the 8th century, on the route of the old Roman Via Praetoria, the main route into the city.

-One feature which is very easy to miss is the 14th century window immediately over the western entrance doorway, The window with its beautiful stained glass is partly obscured by the modern entrance porch, and it is al too easy to miss this lovely example of medieval craftsmanship.
+One feature which is very easy to miss is the 14th-century window immediately over the western entrance doorway, The window with its beautiful stained glass is partly obscured by the modern entrance porch, and it is all too easy to miss this lovely example of medieval craftsmanship.

-One of the figure depicted is St Helen, with a kneeling figure probably meant to represent her son, the Emperor Constantine.
+One of the figures depicted is St Helen, with a kneeling figure probably meant to represent her son, Emperor Constantine.
 St Helens was the church favoured by the medieval glaziers of York, so it is interesting to see what they came up with for their 'own' church!

 At the opposite end of the church is the east window, quite obviously Victorian, but thought to be a copy of the original medieval east window.

 The Church that refused to die